maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 ### Ray-Closest-Hit Shader
 Gets executed for the closest intersection, relative to the ray.

- - `rayPayloadInNV`: The Payload shared between this shader and the ra generation shader.
+ - `rayPayloadInNV`: The payload shared between this shader and the ra generation shader.
  - `hitAttributeNV`: Intersection point defined in the barycentric coordinate space.

 Not used in this example, but important properties are also: